This article on unique candidate screening questions was originally published in June 2019. It has since been updated as

 4. What is your ideal work environment?

 When screening candidates, asking about their ideal work environment can tell you quite a bit about more than just whether they prefer working in a busy, collaborative office or remotely from home.
 Their answer also indicates their preference for individual vs. group work; frequent check-ins vs. occasional meetings; and big-picture vs. detail-oriented work.

 This interview screening question also gives potential employees an opportunity to talk about company culture and values that are important to them.
-It helps recruiters gauge not only how the candidate would fit in with the overall company culture, but how they can add to it.
+It helps recruiters gauge not only how the candidate would fit in with the overall company culture but also how they can add to it.
 Do you feel they share your company’s values and bring a fresh perspective you’re missing?
 That candidate could be the perfect fit.
 On the other hand, if the candidate’s work environment and culture expectations don’t align with your company and its values, it’s unlikely they’ll be a good fit.

 Take it one step further: “Everyone has unique strengths.
 On your would-be team, we have an abundance of [insert team dynamic or strength here].
 What could your skills add to that environment?”